mroth/scmpuff/README.md

 <img width=568 src="http://f.cl.ly/items/2726271z170L2y0K3d0b/scmpuff_screenshot.png">

-**scmpuff** is a minimalistic implementation of the core functionality of [SCM Breeze][scmbreeze], without many of the extras.
+**scmpuff** is a minimalistic reinterpretation of the core functionality of [SCM Breeze][scmbreeze], without many of the extras.

-Its focus is on simplicity, speed, robustness, and cross-platform support.
+It is focused on simplicity, speed, robustness, and cross-platform support.
 The majority of the functionality is contained within a compiled binary, and the shell integration is under 100 lines of shell script.